ErikoNitu/ErikoNitu/README.md

 Technologies: HTML, CSS, JavaScript<br>
 A presentation website for a transportation company
 <br><br>
-<h3>Neural Network for Handwritten Digit Recognition</h3>
-Technologies: GNU Octave, logistic regression, gradient descent<br>
-Built and trained a basic neural network from scratch to classify handwritten digits
-<br><br>
-<h3>Browser Navigation Simulator</h3>
-Technologies: C, data structures<br>
-Built core navigation functionalities for a simulated browser.
-<br><br>
-<h3>Logical Design of a Slot Machine</h3>
-Technologies: Logic Circuits & Logic Design<br>
-Documented the logical design using variable-format microinstructions.
-<br><br>
 <h3>Exillion game</h3>
 Technologies: Godot, Python, numpy, torch, tensorboard, renpy<br>
-A 2D game developed during a hackaton in 48h alongside 2 teammates, featuring a intriguing plot where life becomes currency, enemies are trained with AI and your progress depends on what decisions you take.
+A 2D game developed during a hackaton in 48h alongside 2 teammates, featuring <br>
+a intriguing plot where life becomes currency, enemies are trained with AI and your <br>
+progress depends on what decisions you take.